martin-nieves/electron-mario/readme.md

-## How to start it and build release ##
+First of all, make sure to install all dependencies:

-For the first time:
+`npm install`

-`npm install && npm start`
+## How to run it and build executable ##

-Afterwards, just run:
+To run it:

 `npm start`

-Release build:
+Build a windows release:

-`npm run build:release`
+`npm run win:release`